JHUISI/auto-tools/auto_rationalppe/README.md

 ~~~~

 ### Compilation
-To compile AutoCircuitPPE code, cd to the main folder of AutoCircuitPPE and run
+To compile AutoRationalPPE code, cd to the main folder of AutoRationalPPE and run
 ~~~~~
 $ make
 ~~~~~

 The example files are present in examples directory.
 To run example  examples/type1/BW.txt, run
 ~~~~~
-$ ./autocircuitppe.native examples/type1/BW.txt
+$ ./autorationalppe.native examples/type1/BW.txt
 ~~~~~

 ### Possible Errors
-When compiling AutoCircuitPPE code, in case you get an error of type
+When compiling AutoRationalPPE code, in case you get an error of type
 ~~~~~
 	Error: Files src/Util/Util.cmx
-       and /Users/satya/.opam/autocircuitppe/lib/yojson/yojson.cmx
+       and /Users/satya/.opam/autorationalppe/lib/yojson/yojson.cmx
        make inconsistent assumptions over implementation Yojson
 ~~~~~
 it means the code is compiled against an outdated version of an interface.
 Simply run,